VILLA TJITRAP, SEMINYAK

 We were spoilt by the attentive staff and were in awe of the dreamy surrounds.
 The beauty of Villa Tjitrap is the sheer number of options you have to shape the perfect holiday for you, your family, your anniversary, your big milestone or a simple getaway.
 Venture out and make use of the amazing surrounds, or simply relax in awe of the villa’s beauty, a rare gem still surrounded by rice paddies in Seminyak.
 We give it our vote as one of the best luxury villas in Bali.

-This review of Villa Tjitrap, Seminyak was written by James and kelly_beckwith of The Asia Collective.
+This review of Villa Tjitrap, Seminyak was written and photographed by James and kelly_beckwith of The Asia Collective.

 To make an inquiry for Villa Tjitrap drop an email to: